-There is no current research to suggest that fans aid transmission of COVID-19, as long as they are only used in well ventilated areas.
-Some staff may be concerned about their use, however, for some individuals, fans are important to aid body temperature regulation.
+There is no current research to suggest that fans aid transmission of COVID-19 but some staff may be concerned about their use.
+However, for some individuals, fans are important to aid body temperature regulation.
 It is therefore, recommended that if anyone wishes to use a fan in a shared space that discussion takes place with the staff who also use that space.
 Where fans are needed in classrooms and other educational areas a decision should be made by the Headteacher in conjunction with staff.
 Where it would help to alleviate concern, they can be placed near to an open window to draw in fresh air, where windows can be opened and/or they can be placed close to the individual user to ensure they don't create nuisance draft to others.